lenra-io/docs/src/markdown/getting-started/principles.md

     return apiService.updateDoc(api, "counter", counter);
 }
 ```
-<figcaption align="left" style="margin-top: -13px; margin-bottom: 13px; color: gray; font-size: 0.9em;">listeners/increment.js</figcaption>

-## The model
+## Data

 The model in Lenra is simply a **mongo database**.
-In this database you will store **documents** that are basically a **json object**.
-These json objects will be stored in **collections.** For example, create a `ingredients` collection that will store all the ingredients of your cooking app.
+In this database you will store **documents** that are basically a **JSON object**.
+These JSON objects will be stored in **collections**.
+For example, create a `ingredients` collection that will store all the ingredients of your cooking app.
 Then create a `recipes` collection to store your recipes…

 You can also query into your documents using the [mongo query language](https://www.mongodb.com/docs/manual/tutorial/query-documents/).
 For example, let’s say you want to get all the ingredients that are currently in your fridge.
-Your query will look like that :
+Your query will look like that:

 ```json
 {